michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0020.md

 - n: an interpretation of a text or action
 - n: any clever maneuver
 ### Family
-twist: twisted, twister, twisting, twists, untwist+;twisted: twistedest, twistedly;twister: supertwister, twisters;twisting: twistingly, twistings;untwist: untwisted, untwisting, untwists
+- twist: twisted, twister, twisting, twists, untwist+
+- twisted: twistedest, twistedly
+- twister: supertwister, twisters
+- twisting: twistingly, twistings
+- untwist: untwisted, untwisting, untwists
 ### Examples
 - But just like in any good TV script, a twist was in store.
 - “I think we created something new, something of a twist on horror movies on the independent scale that we haven’t seen yet.”